ARM-software/CMSIS-NN/Tests/UnitTest/README.md

 ## Generating new test data
 **NOTE:** The data generation scrips are being reworked, see *Refactoring of generate_test_data*

+For float operator coverage, prefer the dedicated `*_settings_flt.py` generators.
+Those scripts use PyTorch to create reproducible reference samples and write them into `TestCases/TestData/`.

 Generating new test data is done with the following script.
 Use the -h flag to get more info.